Right Angled Triangle

 Tips & Tricks

-- In a right triangle, the hypotenuse is the side opposite to the right angle and it is the longest side of the triangle.
+- In a right triangle, the hypotenuse is the side opposite to the right angle and is the longest side of the triangle.

 - The other two legs are perpendicular to each other; one is the base and the other is the height.